filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 It will also replace any custom runtime that you manually downloaded.

 This will not affect your main Firefox browser and will not remove any profiles or data.

+!!! warning

+    This option may not work on all platforms that PWAsForFirefox supports, as Firefox does not provide pre-built packages for some platforms, and automatic installation for some platforms is too hard to implement.
+For those platforms, you need to manually (re)install the runtime.